dreadl0ck/zeus/README.md

 The name ZEUS refers to the ancient greek god of the *sky and thunder*.

-When starting the interactive shell there is a good chance you will be hit by a *lighting* and bitten by a *cobra*, which could lead to enourmous *super powers*!
+When starting the interactive shell there is a good chance you will be struck by a *lighting* and bitten by a *cobra*, which could lead to enourmous **super coding powers**!

 A sneak preview of the dark mode, running in the ZEUS project directory:

 ![alt text](https://github.com/dreadl0ck/zeus/blob/master/docs/zeus.gif "ZEUS Preview")

+The Dark Mode does not work in terminals with a black background, because it contains black text colors.
+I recommend using the solarized dark terminal theme, if you want to use the dark mode.

 > NOTE:
 > ZEUS is still under active development and this is an early release dedicated to testers.